stefusilviu/axiscomposer/readme.txt

 For help with premium add-ons from AxisThemes, use [our helpdesk](http://support.axisthemes.com/).

-= Will Axis Builder work with my theme? =
+= Will AxisBuilder work with my theme? =

-Yes; Axis Builder will work with any theme, but may require some styling to make it match nicely.
+Yes; AxisBuilder will work with any theme, but may require some styling to make it match nicely.
 Please see our [codex](http://docs.axisthemes.com/documentation/plugins/axis-builder/axis-builder-codex/) for help.

 = Where can I report bugs or contribute to the project? =

-Bugs can be reported either in our support forum or preferably on the [Axis Builder GitHub repository](https://github.com/axisthemes/axisbuilder/issues).
+Bugs can be reported either in our support forum or preferably on the [AxisBuilder GitHub repository](https://github.com/axisthemes/axisbuilder/issues).

-= Axis Builder is awesome!
+= AxisBuilder is awesome!
 Can I contribute? =

 Yes you can!
 Join in on our [GitHub repository](http://github.com/axisthemes/axisbuilder/) :)

 == Screenshots ==

-1. The slick Axis Builder settings panel.
+1. The slick AxisBuilder settings panel.
 3. Advanced Layout Editor panel.
-2. Axis Builder widgets admin.
+2. AxisBuilder widgets admin.

 == Changelog ==